 This song from the soundtrack to Pearl Harbor is about loss and grief.
 Faith Hill encourages us to cherish our relationships and the people in our lives while we still have the opportunity.

 Related Article: SYMPTOMS OF BPD IN FEMALES: Everything You Should Know

-This song teaches us that even if we lose people we care about, they will always be in our hearts.
-Acceptance is an important part of moving forward, and we can only move forward in life if we let go of what has been holding us back.
+This song teaches us that even if we lose people, we care about, they will always be in our hearts.
+Acceptance is an integral part of moving forward, and we can only move forward in life if we let go of what has been holding us back.

 #19.
 Everybody Lost Somebody, Bleachers

-When you feel like you’re fighting life’s battles alone, remember that others may be going through the same thing you are.
-Knowing that others understand how you feel can help you find solace and move on.
+When you feel like you’re fighting life’s battles alone, remember that others may be going through the same thing.
+Knowing that others understand how you think can help you find solace and move on.

 Everyone has lost someone in their lives, whether through death, breakups, or other traumatic events.
 Everyone has gone through the same ordeal as you.
 And we’ve all gone through the healing process.
 If we can do it, you can too.

 #20.
 Changing of the Seasons, Two-Door Cinema Club

 It hits you hard when you hear “Changing of the Seasons” for the first time after a major breakup.
 But it becomes even more significant when you let go and move on.